h4writer/droneshowcreator/docs/discription_edit_figure.rst

 4. Edit figure
 ===========================

-*In this section you will find tools to edit, modify or remove the previously placed drones from the start page.*
+*In this submenu you will find tools to edit, modify or remove the previously placed drones from the start page.
+First, on the home page, select the clip you want to edit => right mouse button => convert into raw => right mouse button => edit figure.*

 4.1 Viewport
 -------------